IKavanagh/BingChatInFirefox/README.md

 This repository contains a Firefox add-on that modifies the user-agent string sent with requests to [bing.com](http://bing.com), [msn.com](http://msn.com), [live.com](http://live.com).
 It modifies the user-agent string to appear as if the request is coming from the Microsoft Edge browser.
 Bing Chat is only available on Microsoft Edge.

+It also provides a sidebar panel that displays Bing Chat.

 ## Installation

 You can install the add-on from the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/enable-bing-chat/) website.